Virtual Machine (VM)

 After the installation of TrueNAS has completed, reboot the system.
 Congratulations, TrueNAS is now installed in a virtual machine.

 TrueNAS post-install for VMwareAfter installing TrueNAS in a VMware VM, it is recommended to configure and use the vmx(4) drivers on TrueNAS.
-To load the VMX driver when TrueNAS boots, log in to the web interface and go to the Shell.
-Open
+To load the VMX driver when TrueNAS boots, log in to the web interface and go to System and then Tunables.
+CLick Add and create a new tunable with variable

 Was this page helpful?